top of page

 I am warm, direct, and collaborative, and I’m not exactly the silent head nodder type.
 We talk, we question, we get curious, and we follow the threads that actually lead to healing.

-I blend EMDR, CPT, somatic therapy, and trauma-informed talk therapy in a way that feels steady and manageable.
+I blend EMDR, CPT, and somatic therapy with trauma-informed talk therapy in a way that feels steady and manageable.
 We slow things down, explore your nervous system patterns, and notice where old survival strategies are still running the show.
-The work goes deep, but it doesn’t have to feel heavy every second.
-There is always room for breath, connection, and moments of lightness.
+The work goes deep, but it doesn't have to feel heavy all the time.
+There's always room for breath, connection, and moments of lightness.

 Who I Help